buildsec/frsca/README.md

 ---
-title: "The Secure Software Factory"
+title: "Factory for Repeatable Secure Creation of Artifacts"
 description:
   "AdiDoks is a Zola theme helping you build modern documentation websites, which is a port of the Hugo theme Doks for Zola."